HenessA/rna_project_2023/README.md

  3/  `DL`: Deep learning part of the project=> get X_train, X_test, y_train, y_test from the previous step and  [RCSB PDB] data base (https://www.rcsb.org), padding, ONE HOT encoding, build MLP

-* 3/ Define class for value of angles

-* 4/ Selection of the columns containning the sequence and the value of eta'' angles and replace the angle value by the class defined previously

-* 5/ Concatenation of all value of angles and base to make a distribution

-* 6/ Downloading the fasta file of the pdb